 Meaning

-“War involves in its progress such a train of unforeseen circumstances that no human wisdom can calculate the end it has but one thing certain, and that is to increase taxes.” presents a viewpoint centered on wisdom.
-It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.
+In the quote “War involves in its progress such a train of unforeseen circumstances that no human wisdom can calculate the end it has but one thing certain, and that is to increase taxes.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.

 Theme